Tips for young workers

 - Fill out a Worker’s Report of Injury Form (W1) and send it to the Workers’ Compensation Board.
 The Workers’ Compensation Act, 2013 sets out the rules for providing workers and their dependents with financial protection, medical benefits and rehabilitation services in cases of work-related injury, illness or death.

-Employment standards are in Part II of The Saskatchewan Employment Act.
-Employment standards set minimum rules wages, hours of work, public holiday pay, and vacations.
+Employment standards are in part two of the Saskatchewan Employment Act.
+Employment standards set minimum wages, hours of work, public holiday pay and vacations.

 A few things to remember:

 - Ask your employer for information about wages and working conditions before you accept a job.